ballerina-guides/integration-tutorials/transform-message-formats/README.md

         return resp;
     }

+- If the response is not a `ReservationResponse`, log the information at `ERROR` level.
+Return a "NotFound" response if the response is a `http:ClientRequestError` or an "InternalServerError" response if otherwise.

+    ```ballerina
     log:printError("Reservation request failed", resp);
     if resp is http:ClientRequestError {
         return <http:NotFound> {body: "Unknown hospital, doctor or category"};